Elysium-Labs-EU/juno-core/README.md

 ## Roadmap

 For the Roadmap of this project please check [this](https://github.com/Elysium-Labs-EU/juno-core/projects/1).
-The current focus is to stabilize the app and adding some core mail features, such as forwarding, cc/bcc options.
+The current focus is to stabilize the app and adding some core mail features, such as composing with attachments.